 |Show Bio and Photo|

 Originally from Rhode Island, I began my college career close to home at the University of Rhode Island where I obtained a B.S. degree in marine biology.
 From there I continued on to earn my M.A. degree in ecology and environmental sciences from Central Connecticut State University.
-Continuing in the vein of aquatic research I joined Dr. Barry Chernoff’s laboratory to pursue my Ph.D. in biology from Wesleyan University.
+Continuing in the vein of aquatic research, I joined Dr. Barry Chernoff’s laboratory during 2006, to pursue my Ph.D. in biology from Wesleyan University.
+I still remained a part of the Chernoff Lab, while being the biotechnology program coordinator at Middlesex Community College during the past three years.
+Fall 2016, I will begin teaching at the University of Saint Joseph as an assistant professor in biology.

 I first acquired my appreciation for and the ability to identify fish while quahogging and fishing with my dad on Narragansett Bay in Rhode Island, and later in more detail when stocking fish in Connecticut rivers and lakes for the Department of Environmental Protection (now DEEP).
 I also worked with the EPA in Narragansett, RI, to study the micro-habitats of winter waterfowl and aquatic surveys for the EPA’s National Coastal Assessment program (for which I received the EPA’s Superior Accomplishment Award).